bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 }
 ```

-The last thing we need to do is bring this all together with some input handling.
+Lastly, we'll bring this all together with some input handling.
 Open `input-handler.ts` and be sure
 to import our new `EquipAction` class at the top.
 We'll update our `InventoryInputHandler` to have an `onRender` method
 to handle the rendering we removed earlier: